Bolshoy Zayatsky Island: 16–19th centuries

-After the foundation of the Solovetsky monastery the straight between Bolshoy and Maly Zayatsky islands was used by seafarers that waited for a fair wind to enter the Prosperity Bay on the main island.
-In the mid-16th century abbot Philip (Kolychev) ordered to build a stone harbor to provide shelter for pilgrim and merchant boats.
-It has been the first and, for more than 150 years, the only stone harbor in Russia.
+After the foundation of the Solovetsky monastery the strait between Bolshoy and Maly Zayatsky islands was used by seafarers that waited for a fair wind to enter Prosperity Bay on the main island.
+In the mid-16th century, abbot Philip (Kolychev) ordered the building of a stone harbor to provide shelter for pilgrim and merchant boats.
+It was the first and, for more than 150 years, the only stone harbor in Russia.

-In the same period, a dwelling house and a cook house were put up near the harbor.
+In the same period, a dwelling house and a cook house were erected near the harbor.
 In 1691 a small wooden chapel was brought to the Bolshoy Zayatsky island from the Bolshoy Solovetsky island.

 In 1702 the Solovetsky monastery was visited by Peter the Great who at that time was leading a war against Sweden for control over the Baltic Sea.
-During his 10-day visit he ordered to rebuild the chapel into the church and to consecrate it in the name of Apostle Andrew.
+During his 10-day visit he ordered the rebuilding of the chapel into a church and its consecration in the name of the Apostle Andrew.
 According to a legend the St. Andrew’s flag had been consecrated here before Peter set off for Karelian shore.

 The St. Andrew church is now the second oldest wooden building on the Solovetsky archipelago.
 Its appearance combines wooden architecture traditions of Northern and Central Russia.

-While Peter was on the Solovetsky islands thousands of peasants were building a road through Karelian forest.
-When the road was finished Peter the Great lead his troops to Onega and then Ladoga lake.
+While Peter was on the Solovetsky islands thousands of peasants were building a road through the Karelian forest.
+When the road was finished Peter the Great led his troops to Onega and then Ladoga lake.
 In 1702 and 1703 he captured two important Swedish fortresses of Neva River (Nöteborg and Nyenskans) and founded Peter and Paul fortress that gave birth to the city of St. Petersburg.

 In 1854 after an unsuccessful bombardment of the monastery English sailors landed on Bolshoy Zayatsky island to replenish supplies of water and food.
 During one of these landings they plundered the church taking several bells and other church items as souvenirs.
 In 1912 on the eve of the First World War the bells were returned to the monastery with excuses by an English delegation.

 20th century

 In 1920 Bolsheviks reached the Solovetsky islands and closed the monastery with all its hermitages.
-Since 1923 the Bolshoy Zayatsky island became a part of Solovetsky camp of special purpose.
-The island was used as a penalty prison for women however the information about this period is scarce.
+Since 1923 Bolshoy Zayatsky island became a part of Solovetsky camp of special purpose.
+The island was used as a penalty prison for women, however information about this period is scarce.

 From 1922 till 1939 (closure of the camp), the St. Andrew church was a reserve protected by the state.
-For almost 50 years after the closure of the camp buildings of the hermitage were misused or neglected.
-Conservation and restoration works started only in early 1990s.
-At present, most of the restoration works are over.
+For almost 50 years after the closure of the camp, the buildings of the hermitage were misused or neglected.
+Conservation and restoration works started only in the early 1990s.
+At present, most of the restoration works have ceased.
 The interior of the church was recreated by the Solovetsky monastery and a new iconostasis was placed there in 2015.
-The island doesn’t have a permanent population but during the tourist season, two keepers (one from the museum and one from the monastery) take residence there.
+The island doesn’t have a permanent population, but during the tourist season, two keepers (one from the museum and one from the monastery) take residence there.